anshpratap01/css/README.md

 # day 6 css project of apna collage
-its is my first project i am doing not s well
+its is my first project i am doing not s well i need to chnage my behaviour